 Solar and wind energy are well-suited for providing electricity.
 However, the University’s massive central-heating system uses steam, not electricity, and currently requires the burning of fuel.
 Multiple fuel sources were considered, including the continued use of coal and geothermal systems, but none proved viable when evaluated against factors including feasibility, reliability, risk, cost and environmental impact.
 For now, the switch to natural gas is considered transitional, while we wait for renewable technologies to mature and for alternative solutions to prove scalable for a University the size of Penn State.

-What type of pipeline is being installed?
+What type of pipeline was installed?

-Columbia is installing 2.2 miles of 12-inch steel pipe with 0.375-inch walls and a protective coating.
+Columbia installed 2.2 miles of 12-inch steel pipe with 0.375-inch walls and a protective coating.
 The pipeline has a test capacity of 52,000 pounds of pressure per square inch, but the actual pressure will be a fraction of that at 400 pounds per square inch.
 The special coating on the pipe provides maximum corrosion protection in harsh environments.
 The unique chemical characteristics of these coatings are specifically engineered to protect against a wide variety of elements.

 Is this a new type of pipeline?

 This type of line is not new.
 Columbia safely operates more than 174 miles of pipe in Pennsylvania at this pressure, even in urban areas.
 Columbia operates more than 47 miles of gas pipeline in the State College Borough alone.

 A common misconception is that the coal currently being used only comes from Pennsylvania.
 Coal types vary greatly, and most of the specific coal needed for the University’s plant is delivered from Kentucky and Pennsylvania.
 Currently, the WCSP receives 15 to 21 coal truck deliveries per day.
 The switch to natural gas will greatly reduce truck traffic and diesel fuel emissions, making streets safer and air cleaner.